Trauma Therapy

 Some Approaches We Might Use In Trauma Counseling Sessions

-EMDR (Eye Movement Desensitization Reprocessing) is a powerful intervention we might decide to use that rewires the nervous system’s reaction to trauma, providing results that go far beyond talk therapy.
+EMDR (Eye Movement Desensitization Reprocessing) is a powerful intervention we might use to rewire your nervous system’s reaction to trauma, providing results that go far beyond talk therapy.
+Psychodynamic perspectives will help us understand how early childhood relationships have impacted your relationship with yourself and others.

 Whatever your needs are, you are reading this because some part of you knows you have the strength and resilience needed to change things for the better.
 I believe that trauma counseling can help you discover a life free of overwhelming emotions—a life with stability, comfort, healthy relationships, and even joy.